YourRoots Logo

 Children(s): James Grier, Moses Grier, Eli Grier, Sarah Stubbs, Felix Grier

-Early life: Elizabeth Alexander arrived in Mecklenburg, North Carolina in 1773, born to Samuel Alexander and Bethiah H Castellaw.
-Over time, Elizabeth Alexander formed a family with Thomas Grier, which included James Grier, Moses Grier, Eli Grier, Sarah Stubbs and Felix Grier.
-Elizabeth Alexander concluded life in Randolph County, Georgia, United States of America in 1838.
+In 1773, Elizabeth Alexander entered the world in Mecklenburg, North Carolina, born to Samuel Alexander and Bethiah H Castellaw.
+Elizabeth Alexander married Thomas Grier, and had children including James Grier, Moses Grier, Eli Grier, Sarah Stubbs, Felix Grier.
+Elizabeth Alexander passed away in 1838 in Randolph County, Georgia, United States of America.

 Find more search results for Elizabeth Alexander